GPAjay/Imperial_Executive_Education_Capstone2026/README.md

 The capstone project illustrates how black-box optimisation is applied across research and industry.
 Examples include ML hyperparameter tuning, experimental design, process optimisation, and drug discovery.
 In these real-world scenarios, evaluations are often expensive in both cost and time, data is scarce, and the underlying system is a black box.
 Working with a limited number of query points, the aim is to map the function's landscape and locate its maximum, thereby demonstrating that a black-box function can be characterised and optimised effectively from relatively few samples.

+## Career relevance: what this project demonstrates

+This capstone is a compact demonstration of skills that transfer directly to data science, ML engineering, and quantitative decision-making roles:

+- **Decision-making under uncertainty:** every round committed to one action on incomplete information, with an explicit, logged rationale.
+- **Working with scarce, expensive data:** the project started with a few data points per function, presenting the regimes where careful modelling is most critical (clinical, experimental, and process data are rarely available in abundance).
+- **Surrogate modelling and calibration:** fitting Gaussian Processes and SVRs, rationalizing the calibration, and developing intuition on when to trust a confident model.
+- **Diagnostic rigour:** building independent checks (per-dimension nudge tests, dual surrogates, clustering) rather than trusting a single black-box recommendation.
+- **Communication and documentation:** a datasheet, a model card, and reflections to make every decision auditable and reproducible.

+These are core competencies required for model tuning, experimental design, A/B testing, and any setting where a system must be improved without full knowledge of how it works, including data-driven innovation in healthcare and MedTech.

+---

 ## Documentation